 - Tip when appropriate: One thing we all noticed is that we seemed to be tipping for everything, and they aren’t afraid to ask and even wait if you don’t seem like you’re reaching out for it.
 Make sure you bring a lot of change with you.
 We often left 10 Egyptian pounds (which is less than a dollar) for the bellman, concierge, front desk, guest services, room service people that did small/quick tasks for us.
 We left more if the help required more of an effort.

 - In touristic places do not look at the merchandise unless you really have the intention to buy something: Our guide warned us about it.
 They will charge you for looking at the merchandise sometimes.
 They will also follow you around if you tell them you will come back later.
 Don’t let them take pictures for you or of your group unless you want to tip them.
 Some merchants can be very aggressive: you need to be assertive and confident in your answer.
 We learned LA’ shukran, which means no thank you and we repeated it a lot throughout the trip!

-All in all, I felt extremely safe during my stay in Egypt.
+All in all, I felt extremely safe while traveling to Egypt as a woman in 2019.
 We made a huge effort to try to blend in with our dress style and our behaviors.
 I believe it was appreciated by the people we met and we didn’t encounter any issues at all.
 I hope these guidelines will help you enjoy your trip to Egypt as much as I did, and hopefully fall in love with it.
 I sure did!